NotePlan/plugins/jgclark.Reviews/README.md

 - `Aim: free text`: optional, and not used in any processing
 - `Progress: N:YYYY-MM-DD: free text ...`: your latest summary of progress for this N% (optional)

-Similarly, if you follow the PARA method, then you will also have "**Areas** of responsibility" to maintain, and I use a `#area` tag to mark these.
+Similarly, if you follow the **PARA method**, then you will also have "**Areas** of responsibility" to maintain, and I use a `#area` tag to mark these.
 These don't normally have a start/end/completed dates, but they also need reviewing.
 For example:

 ```markdown
 # Car maintenance